The Security Printing Corporation (Bangladesh) Ltd.: Association in making counterfeit money

-On 1 October 2025 Zulkarnain Saer Khan After revealing the secret release of fake notes worth two lakh crore taka, which were produced in India on 5 August 2024, Jugantor in an investigative report claimed that the secret involvement of the pro-Awami League officials and employees of the mint was with them; According to them, many machines and parts used in the Bangladesh mint are made in India, and those concerned believe that those machines can also be used for this purpose; They suspect especially since the paper used in the fake currency and the paper of the Bangladesh banknotes are the same.
+On 1 October 2025 Zulkarnain Saer After revealing the secret release of fake notes worth two lakh crore taka, which were produced in India on 5 August 2024, Jugantor in an investigative report claimed that the secret involvement of the pro-Awami League officials and employees of the mint was with them; According to them, many machines and parts used in the Bangladesh mint are made in India, and those concerned believe that those machines can also be used for this purpose; They suspect especially since the paper used in the fake currency and the paper of the Bangladesh banknotes are the same.
 Awami craftsmen, including the former designer of the money making at the mint, are among the suspects in making the huge amount of fake notes, who have been printing fake money for a long time under the supervision of the intelligence agencies.
 According to the sources concerned, the fake paper coins, which are perfectly made in the style of the notes printed at the Bangladesh mint, are being smuggled to Bangladesh after being manufactured in neighboring countries by the intelligence agencies.
 After that, they are being passed around to retailers.
 Some fugitive Awami League leaders in India are directly involved in the ring of making fake notes and sending them to the country with the intelligence agencies.
 The ring formed by the combination of the two parties has created a new chain.
 From dealers to retailers, everyone there is a follower of their ideology.
 An official, who did not want to be named, said that if the work was done by the state, it would not have been possible for anyone to stop it.
 Because, most of the officials and employees appointed in the mint in the last 15 years were followers of the Awami ideology.
 Many machineries have also been taken from a neighboring country.
 He said that the craftsmen who designed the money, who retired in the last one to one and a half years; they can be brought under surveillance.